pushpabrol/cloudflare-worker-change-encryption-digest/README.md

 ## Usage

-Deploy this code as an Akamai EdgeWorker to handle requests, particularly for processing and forwarding SAML responses to Auth0.
+Deploy this code as an Cloudflare proxy over auth0 to handle requests, particularly for processing and forwarding SAML responses to Auth0.

 ### Example